vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 ## Combining with aggregate functions

 Try out your skills by combining `GROUP BY` and `ORDER BY` with some more aggregate functions!
+Make sure to always put the `ORDER BY` clause at the end of your query.
+You can't sort values that you haven't calculated yet!

 *** =pre_exercise_code
 ```{python}